survivejs/react-book/manuscript/07_from_todo_to_kanban.md

 ## Restoring Persistency

-The signature of our `persist` behavior looks like this:
+The signature of our `persist` decorator looks like this:

 ```javascript
 (Component, initAction, store, storage, storageName)